As an online certified fitness trainer with 90% of my clients being new mamas, one of the biggest complaints I hear is...

 - Properly activating and engaging your transverse abdominis (TA).
 I talked a bit about what this muscle group is and the importance of proper activation to get the most out of your ab workouts.
 You can read more about this neglected (yet highly important) muscle group here.
 Essentially, you want to think about pressing your lower back into the floor and eliminating any "gaps" between the floor and your lower back.
 Place your fingers on your hip bones then slide them in and down until just above your hip crease.
 Take a deep breath in.
 Exhale while making a “sssss” sound and draw your belly button gently toward your spine.
 Doing so ensures you are activating your TA - the "lower ab" muscle group.
 Properly activate your TA prior to doing any ab exercises that require you to lay flat i.e. bicycle crunches, reverse crunches, etc.

-If you’d like to get a completely personalized macro-based nutrition program, I highly recommend checking out my $27 custom macro consult!
+If you'd like to get a completely personalized macro-based nutrition program, I highly recommend checking out my personalized macro calculation!